Senior Occupational Therapist

 Jamie Hunter

 What did you love to do as a kid?
-Climb Trees, Play Soccer and Rollerblade
+Play soccer, horses and anything that was outside.

-What did you think you were going to be growing up?
-A teacher or a detective
+What did you want to be when you were growing up?
+A Detective.

-Tell us an interesting fact about you?
-I used to compete as an inline speedskater
+Tell us an interesting fact about you.
+I used to be an inline speed skater.

 Jamie is an enthusiastic member of the Occupational Therapy team and is a strong advocate of the Optimum Movement philosophy that the inclusion of parents and teachers is vital in the therapy process.
 Jamie has a passion for working with children, their families and teachers to support them to achieve their goals and loves involving family members in all aspects of therapy.